LPCIC/elpi/ELPI.md

 one of them can be used to specify in which name context the new goal will run.
 Moreover, the guard is executed in the disjoint union of the named contexts, i.e. the matched sequents will hare no names.
-It is up to the guard to gnerate terms that live in the named context chosen for the new goal.
+It is up to the guard to generate terms that live in the named context chosen for the new goal.
 Patterns can share variables.

 Example of a rule that takes the canonical type of K and